Internal link optimization is a must if you want your website to rank in Google's search results.

 3. Keep your site's hierarchy in mind

-Think of your site hierarchy as entering a house to find an item.
+Think of your site hierarchy as trying to find an item in a house.

-If there's stuff everywhere and no structure, you'll search for that item forever.
-And likely give up after a few hours (just like your readers and search engine bots).
+If there's stuff everywhere and no structure, you're searching forever.
+And likely to give up after a few hours (just like your readers and search engine bots).

 The same is true for your internal links.

 But if it's tidy and items are where they should be, you can find the item in seconds.

 So, your homepage should have links to the most important pages on your site, or your pillar pages.
 Then those pages link to relevant subpages, and so on.

 This keeps your site architecture clear and makes navigation much easier.